roncterry/development_templates/README.md

                 |-LECTURE_MANUAL-course_name.pdf
 ```

-When generating the Lecture manual PDF from the Lecture Manual slide deck, ensure that Export notes pages and Export only notes pages are selected:
+When generating the Lecture manual PDF from the Lecture Manual slide deck, ensure that **Export notes pages** and **Export only notes pages** are selected:

 **File -> Export as PDF** (**Export notes pages**: checked, **Export only notes pages**: checked)

+# HowTo Videos
+(forthcoming)